-The Amsterdam Initiative against Malnutrition (AIM) was launched in 2009 as a joint project of the Dutch Ministry of Foreign Affairs, ICCO, DSM, Unilever and AkzoNobel, the Wageningen University and GAIN.
-Today, AIM brings together around 30 partners to explore innovative and sustainable solutions to address malnutrition.
+The Amsterdam Initiative against Malnutrition (AIM) was launched in 2009 as a joint project of the Dutch Ministry of Foreign Affairs, Unilever, DSM, AkzoNobel, ICCO Cooperation, the Wageningen University and the Global Alliance for Improved Nutrition (GAIN).
+AIM brought together around 25 partners to explore innovative and sustainable solutions to address malnutrition.

-Having evolved from an innovative conception period between 2009 and 2012, a number of AIM projects are now in the piloting stage.
-To find out more about these projects click on the links below or download the AIM factsheet.
+Having evolved from an innovative conception period between 2009 and 2012, a number of AIM projects are currently implemented.

 Farmers are supported and empowered in their vegetable production by the provision of technical assistance, agricultural training and improved access to finance.